Code-Institute-Submissions/PortfolioUCD/README.md

 (vi) When closing the modal the page shall refresh.
 ## Deployment
 This project is going to deployed on GITHUB pages.
 How to be deployed on GITHUB pages
+1. Click on the settings tab on Github
+1. Scroll down to the github page section  and click on source
+1. On the source dropdown  select master branch to be deployed.

 ## Credits